ray-project/ray/doc/source/ray-core/miscellaneous.rst

 completion queue.
 This might become the bottleneck if QPS is too high.

-- ``RAY_gcs_server_rpc_server_thread_num`` Control the number of threads in GCS polling from the server completion queue, by default, 1.
+- ``RAY_gcs_server_rpc_server_thread_num`` Control the number of threads in GCS polling from the server completion queue, by default, 1. // set to 2
 - ``RAY_gcs_server_rpc_client_thread_num`` Control the number of threads in GCS polling from the client completion queue, by default, 1.